-The Index is constructed using the Barra Open Optimizer17 in combination with the relevant Barra Equity Model.
-The optimization uses universe of eligible securities and the specified optimization objectives and constraints to determine the constituents of the Index.
+The Indexes are constructed using the Barra Open Optimizer20 in combination with the relevant Barra Equity Model.
+The optimization uses universe of eligible securities and the specified optimization objectives and constraints to determine the constituents of the Indexes.

 2.4 Treatment of Unrated Companies